 Parameter estimation of simulated spindles with noise

 White Gaussian noise was added to the simulated spindle in Figure 1(a) at an SNR of 10.
 The parameters of the resultant signal were then estimated using the NLLS algorithm.
 Both the true and estimated parameter values are given in Table 1.
-As seen, the estimated parameters are approximately equal to the true values with a narrow confidence interval Figure 4 illustrates the estimated signal (shown in red) superimposed on the noisy signal (shown in blue). smoother with noise significantly
+As seen, the estimated parameters are approximately equal to the true values with a narrow confidence interval.
+Figure 4 illustrates the estimated signal (shown in red) superimposed on the noisy signal (shown in blue).
+The resultant signal obtained from the estimated parameters is smoother than the simulated spindle with noise suggesting that the NLLS has also significantly reduced the noise level.